tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

     - Keep a journal: Just as Marcus Aurelius recorded his thoughts in the Meditations, consider keeping a journal to capture your own reflections.
 This practice not only helps to crystallize our ideas but also serves as a tangible reminder of our personal development over time.
     - Engage in mindful meditation: Mindfulness meditation can be a powerful catalyst for self-reflection, as it encourages us to observe our thoughts and emotions without judgment.
 By cultivating a heightened sense of self-awareness, we become better equipped to navigate the inner landscape of our minds.
     - Seek solitude: In our hyperconnected world, it can be difficult to find moments of quiet and solitude.
 However, it is in these moments of stillness that we can truly engage with our inner selves.
 Carve out time for solitude, whether it be through a walk in nature, a quiet corner at home, or even a brief respite during the workday.
+  - “At some point you have to recognize what world it is that you belong to; what power rules it and from what source you spring; that there is a limit to the time assigned you, and if you don’t use it to free yourself it will be gone and will never return.”
+  - “Concentrate every minute like a Roman—like a man—on doing what’s in front of you with precise and genuine seriousness, tenderly, willingly, with justice.
+And on freeing yourself from all other distractions.
+Yes, you can—if you do everything as if it were the last thing you were doing in your life, and stop being aimless, stop letting your emotions override what your mind tells you, stop being hypocritical, self-centered, irritable.”
+  - “People who labor all their lives but have no purpose to direct every thought and impulse toward are wasting their time—even when hard at work.”

 # EMBRACING THE DICHOTOMY OF CONTROL